david-alej/personal-budget-two/README.md

 - The first thing you should always do is to make sure there is enough unreserved allotment to create new envelopes.
 - You can access my api documentation by calling the endpoint '/api-docs'
-- When you run the tests I made it will automatically clear any previous data you might have. **SO DO NOT RUN THE TESTS BECAUSE IT WILL ERASE ALL THE DATAT YOU HAD.**
+- When you run the tests I made it will automatically clear any previous data you might have. **SO DO NOT RUN THE TESTS BECAUSE IT WILL ERASE ALL THE DATA YOU HAD.**

 ## Technologies